Using oat flour in recipes is a naturally gluten-free and healthy baking alternative. Find all the best oat flour recipes right here!

 It is also more cost-effective than typical gluten-free flours, such as almond flour, coconut flour, or a quality all-purpose gluten-free flour.
 If you are not gluten intolerant, use any plain oatmeal on hand and blend into a fine powder.
 To assure 100% oat flour without cross-contamination, be sure to use certified gluten-free oats.

 Additionally, using oatmeal flour adds a bonus dimension of flavor to recipes.
-It has a slightly sweet, nutty flavor, which compliments various baked goods, such as cookies, pie crusts, muffins, and breads.
+It has a slightly sweet, nutty flavor, which compliments various gluten-free baking recipes, such as cookies, pie crusts, muffins, and breads.

 baking with oat flour versus all-purpose flour